Security-Onion-Solutions/securityonion-docs/virtualbox.rst

 Hit the "Start" button with your new virtual machine selected and after a few seconds the boot menu will load.

 Follow the installation steps for your desired installation type in the :ref:`installation` section.
-Once installation is complete, you may need to manually eject the virtual CD or change the boot order so that the VM boots from the virtual hard drive.

 .. tip::